 The Waterpik Ultra comes with a 3 year warranty, which is a great vote of confidence from Waterpik.
 If you use and care for your Ultra correctly, it should not break within this time.

-While this is more expensive than string floss, it is significantly less than many water flosser on the market, and a small price to pay for your oral health.
+While this is more expensive than string floss, it is significantly less than many water flossers on the market, and a small price to pay for your oral health.

 If you do find that you need to call upon your warranty, Waterpik have a great customer support service that can be found here.